 LANL GROUNDWATER

 Fast moving contaminants, such as chromium, perchlorate, and radioactive tritium, have been found in all three zones at levels exceeding standards.
-Los Alamos County shut down one of its drinking water wells because of concerns about perchlorate pollution.
-This fact sheet provides an overview of three discharge permits to be issued by the New Mexico Environment Department (NMED) that regulate discharges of treated industrial water to ground water at LANL.
+In 2023 Los Alamos County shut down its highest producing drinking water well because of concerns about perchlorate pollution.

 Discharge Permit (DP) 1793 would allow for the land application of 350,000 gpd of treated (previously contaminated) groundwater from all on-site treatment and disposal facilities.
 It is an umbrella permit for individual work plans to treat chromium, high explosives (e.g., RDX) pump test waters, remediation production water, etc. The first work plan that LANL submitted to NMED for approval was rejected because LANL did not provide the information required in the permit.